ga-wdi-boston/ruby-calculator-challenge/README.md

 z = x + y
 ```

+### Demonstration

+Developers follow the consultant's explanations

+### Code along

+Developers write code with the consultant

+### Lab

+Developers work in their squads to write code.

 ## Bonus (Optional Section)

 If you're looking for extra challenge or practice once you've completed the above, try to...